MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-edgeupdater-for-macos.md

 ## Installation and recommendations

-When Microsoft Edge 113 is installed it will automatically start using EdgeUpdater instead of Microsoft AutoUpdate (MAU).
+When Microsoft Edge 113 is installed, it will automatically start using EdgeUpdater instead of Microsoft AutoUpdate (MAU).

 We recommend that you let Microsoft Edge update itself.
 If you choose to manually update Microsoft Edge for macOS, you need to set the new **UpdateDefault** preference to your desired choice.